 Life after a divorce or separation requires many adjustments.
 One big one?
 Learning to live alone again.
 After my separation, I texted my older cousin for words of advice.
-He’d survived a divorce, lived on his own for a while, and is now happily remarried.
-While discussing my pending move to a new place, we talked about how to readjust to living alone, and the loneliness that can strike.
+He’d previously survived a divorce, lived on his own for a while, and is now happily remarried.
+While discussing my pending move to a new place, we talked about how to readjust to living alone, and dealing with the loneliness that can strike.
 He made one particular comment that stuck in my brain until moving day: “Living alone seems exciting at first, but you won’t know how you’ll handle it until that first night alone after you move in, lock the door for the night, and get into bed.
 That’s when it will all hit you.”